-2020 Arts and Cultural Sector Impacts in Context: How the Pandemic Impacted Other Industries in the District in 2020 not inclusive of all industries.
+2020 Arts and Cultural Sector Impacts in Context:

+How the Pandemic Impacted Other Industries in the District in 2020

+The above comparison industries are a selection of how key industries were impacted during the pandemic and is not inclusive of all industries.
 2021 figures will be added to the analysis in an updated report provided in late 2022.
 Source: IMPLAN (2022)